 Steps to Take for Your Workers Compensation Claim

 If you have a repetitive motion work injury, you may consider filing a workers’ compensation claim.
 It is important to follow certain steps to preserve your right to file your claim and receive your workers’ comp benefits.

 Once you’ve discovered your injury, it is important to report it to your employer or immediate supervisor within 30 days.
 Be sure to make your report in writing, keeping a copy for your records.

 Visit your doctor to get a thorough diagnosis.
 Once you understand your repetitive motion injuries, you can follow your doctor’s directions and begin treatment.
 Your doctor will ensure everything is well recorded in your medical records for your workers’ compensation claim.

 If you wish to file your claim on your own, you can file a Form 18 with the Industrial Commission.
 It is important to begin your claim within two years to avoid forfeiting your right to workers’ compensation benefits.

 There are risks with filing a Form 18 without an attorney.
-The Form 18 is your first opportunity to describe why you have a compensable repetitive motion claim.
+Form 18 is your first opportunity to describe why you have a compensable repetitive motion claim.

 North Carolina workers’ compensation law only allows compensable repetitive motion injuries when strict legal standards are met.
-If you state something incorrectly on the Form 18, you can bet it will be used as a basis to deny your claim by the insurance company.
+If you state something incorrectly on Form 18, you can bet it will be used as a basis to deny your claim by the insurance company.